FTBTeam/FTB-Echoes/README.md

 * `item` - a serialized itemstack, or list of itemstacks, possibly including component data.
 If omitted, then `description` and `command` must be specified.
   * This is exclusive with the `command` field.
 * `cost` - an integer cost, must be > 0
-* `description` - a serialized component; may be omitted if `item` is specified but overrides the item description if present.
+* `description` - an optional serialized component; extra (player-friendly) descriptive text about this shop entry can be added here
 * `icon` - the resource location for an icon image; may be omitted if `item` is specified
 * `command` - a json object describing a command to run on behalf of the player; see [Command Entries](#command-entries) below
   * This is exclusive with the `item` field.